Can an Anti-de Sitter Vacuum in the Dark Energy Sector Explain JWST High-Redshift Galaxy and Reionization Observations?

 \section{Theoretical Formalism}

-\subsection{Cosmological Model: Structure formation and Halo statistics}
+\subsection{Cosmological Model: Structure Formation and Halo Statistics}

-In this subsection, we describe the background cosmological model and the framework for tracking the growth of matter perturbations and calculating other cosmological quantities, such as the halo mass function, which serves as input to the galaxy formation and evolution model discussed in the next subsection.
+In this subsection, we describe the background cosmological model and the framework for computing the growth of matter perturbations and other related cosmological quantities, such as the halo mass function, which serves as input to the galaxy formation and evolution model discussed in the next subsection.